Capsule Endoscopy

 Picture of a lady holding onto a Capsule Endoscopy with a glass of water

-During the capsule endoscopy procedure, you will first be instructed to wear a sensor belt which will record and store the images captured by the capsule endoscopy as it travels through the digestive tract.
-The sensor belt will be worn for about 8-10 hours.
+During the capsule endoscopy procedure, you will first be instructed to wear a sensor belt, which will record and store the images captured by the pill-sized camera as it travels through the digestive tract.
+Patients will typically be required to wear the sensor belt for about 8-10 hours.
 Once the recorder is connected and ready, you will be asked to swallow the camera capsule with some water.
 As there is a slippery coating around the capsule, it is relatively easy to swallow, and you will not feel any discomfort.

 The images captured into the sensory belt will be examined by your doctor and used to string together a video/ detailed series of the digestive tract.
 The doctor will then screen for abnormalities in the digestive tract that were captured by the camera.

 It may take a few weeks to receive the results of the capsule endoscopy.
-With the thousands of images captured by the capsule camera, your doctor will be able to properly examine your digestive tract and will discuss the results with you in due course.
+With thousands of images captured by the capsule camera, your doctor will be able to examine your digestive tract properly and discuss the results with you in due course.

-What if I don’t see the capsule after two weeks?
+What if I do not see the capsule after two weeks?

 If the capsule is not seen after two weeks, there is a likelihood that it is stuck.
-If the capsule does get stuck, further scans such as an x-ray or CT scan may be needed to locate the capsule, or to ensure that it is no longer in the body (in the case that it has been passed out in stools, but was missed).
+In the unlikely scenario that the capsule does get stuck, further scans such as an X-ray or CT scan may be needed to locate the capsule or to ensure that it is no longer in the body.

 Are there any side effects?

-Given the small size of the capsule camera, there are typically not many side effects that you will experience.
-Daily life can mostly be resumed once the capsule endoscopy is swallowed, save for the few-hour restrictions about eating and drinking after the swallowing of the capsule.
+Given the small size of the capsule camera, the odds of experiencing any adverse side effects are rare.
+Daily life can mostly be resumed once the capsule endoscopy is swallowed, save for the few-hour eating and drinking restrictions after swallowing the capsule.

 How to prepare for a Capsule Endoscopy in Singapore?

-Once you have consented to the procedure, your doctor will go through the process of capsule endoscopy with you once more and allow you the time to clarify any questions you may have.
+After you have given consent to perform the procedure, your gastroenterologist will go over the capsule endoscopy procedure with you once more and give you some time to clarify any questions or concerns that you may have.

 Summary